apache/opendal/docs/rfcs/0041-backend-native-api.md

 };
 ```

-To make everything worse, our `SeelableReader` is designed for object storage systems, and works much slower on local fs.
+To make everything worse, our `SeelableReader` is designed for object storage systems and works much slower on local fs.

 `SeelableReader` will try to prefetch data in memory and maintain an internal pointer to implement `AsyncSeek`.
-However, due to our poor (nearly no) optimization, `SeekableReader` is much slower than using system call `seek`.
+However, due to our poor (nearly no) optimization, `SeekableReader` is much slower than using a system call `seek`.

 ## Ergonomic unfriendly